 In the appraisal scan below we’re going to highlight some areas of concern.
 Before we get to the technical problems however let me highlight this: Google the appraiser.
 If you can’t find the lab or company then you should be immediately suspect.

 Item 2: Clarity is graded face up so there’s no reason not to have a solid grade on this.
-The grade shown in the questionable appraisal below is the GRADE AFTER TREATMENT.
-Frankly these fracture filling treatments aren’t permanent so most reputable labs won’t grade them at all or will list them as their actual (original untreated) grade.
-The first diamond is an I2 which is 2 grades lower than list on the appraisal.
-The second example is also an I2 but is mis-represented by 4 grades.
+This grading is the POST TREATMENT grade and is not the permanent state of the diamond (it’s an I2).
+Frankly these fracture filling treatments aren’t permanent so most reputable labs won’t grade them or will list them as their actual (lower) grade.
+This should be disclosed more visibly to avoid someone overpaying by several clarity grades.